 Juliet does not like the decision of her father to marry with Paris, whom she dislikes and instead adores Romeo.
-Hence, she makes a decision to marry Romeo and tells her mother about it ironically that whenever she would marry, it would be Romeo whom she dislikes and not Paris, and thus makes her mother confused.
+Hence, she makes a decision to marry Romeo and tells her mother about it ironically that whenever she would marry, it would be Romeo – whom she dislikes – and not Paris, thus confusing her mother.

 “She is tolerable but not handsome enough to tempt me.”

-We can find many finest examples of this form of irony in Pride and Prejudice.
-In this example, we relish ironic flavor of Darcy’s statement that we later figure out that the woman whom he finds unsuitable to dance with, in reality, finds her place in his heart.
+We can find many fine examples of verbal irony in Pride and Prejudice.
+In this example, we relish ironic flavor of Darcy’s statement, as we later find out that the woman he found unsuitable to dance with, ends up taking a place in his heart.

 The title of the poem, The Unknown Citizen, employs verbal irony, as the poet describes a person whom everyone knows, yet he is still unknown.
 Also, by deliberately capitalizing common words, the speaker makes them sound meaningless, ironic, and sarcastic: “the Greater Community,” “Social Psychology,” “Union,” “Public Opinion,” and “High Grade Living.”
 All of these terms sound formal, pompous, bureaucratic, and arrogant.
 Simply, through verbal irony, the poet shows how governmental agencies, which should serve human beings, have rather enslaved them.

 Example #4: Oedipus Rex By Sophocles